Mo-AH/surveillance_robot2/README.md

  - Phase 1:
     - The robot spawns in his starting location.
-    - The robot move the arm (that has a camera attached on the end-effector) searching for markers to retrieve the environment informations.
+    - The robot moves just the arm (that has a camera attached on the end-effector) searching for markers to retrieve the environment informations.

  - Phase 2:
     - The robot moves in a new location and checks it by rotating the arm before to visit another location.
 (This behavior is repeated in a infinite loop).